 Not all bowls require a grain: You can use a noodle as the base instead.
 This recipe does just that with buckwheat soba noodles infused with soy and ginger.
 Toppings include julienned kale, toasted walnuts, and black sesame seeds, but this versatile dish can be filled with whatever veggie, nuts, herbs, and seeds you prefer.

 When you’re building your own bowl combinations, look to a certain country’s cuisine for inspiration.
-For example, this bowl is filled with traditional Greek flavors such as red bell peppers, feta cheese, tomatoes, cucumber, and hummus.
-However, you could use quinoa as the base to make an Italian-inspired bowl with pesto, white cannelloni beans, marinated artichoke hearts, fresh mozzarella cubes, and pesto.
+For example, this power bowl is filled with traditional Greek flavors such as kalamata olives, feta cheese, tomatoes, cucumber, and tzatziki.
+However, you could use quinoa as the base to make an Italian-inspired bowl with pesto, white cannellini beans, marinated artichoke hearts, fresh mozzarella cubes, and pesto.
 Or what about a French bowl with radishes, roasted pearl onions, endives, and a honey-Dijon vinaigrette?
 The culinary possibilities are endless.

 This colorful rainbow veggie bowl has a base of farro and lentils, topped off with burst-in-your-mouth cherry tomatoes, crunchy snap peas, and creamy avocado.
 Make sure you don’t skimp on the homemade jalapeño ranch!
 Every great bowl has some sort of flavorful sauce, and since this ranch is made with nonfat Greek yogurt and tons of fresh herbs, you can rest assured that it’s good for you.

 Vegan Fried Rice